 Inside your tooth

-Your tooth is comprised of a number of materials, including dentin, which allows you to bite, chew and speak.
-At the center of your tooth is a pulp which contains tissue fibers, blood vessels, dental cells and nerve fibers.
+At the centre of your tooth is a pulp which contains tissue fibres, blood vessels, dental cells and nerve fibres.
 This pulp is responsible for supplying your tooth with nutrients, oxygen and sensation to your tooth.

-Symptoms that can indicate your require root canal therapy
+Symptoms that can indicate you require root canal therapy

 There are a number of symptoms that can indicate that you may require root canal therapy.
 These symptoms include: